ethereum/solc-js/README.md

 For examples how to use them, please refer to the README of the above mentioned solc-js releases.

+**Note**: These low-level functions remain available for compatibility reasons.
+However, they were superseded by the `compile()` function and are no longer required in newer versions.
+The functions `compileSingle`, `compileMulti` and `compileCallback` are always `null` in the newer versions.

 ### Using with Electron

 **Note:**